-If you read our previous reviews you probably know how important this criteria is for us.
+If you read our previous reviews you probably know how important this criterion is for us.
 That is why we were pleasantly surprised when working on this Jaxx wallet review.
-Their customer support is rather speedy and majority of users get a quick feedback (from several hours to a few days).
+Their customer support is rather speedy and the majority of users get quick feedback (from several hours to a few days).

 In addition, you can contact a particular developer.

-Are you ready to find out wallet’s main flaws?
+Are you ready to find out the wallet’s main flaws?
 Then continue reading our Jaxx wallet review!

 The Main Disadvantages of Using Jaxx

 Unfortunately, Jaxx has a variety of drawbacks and they even outweigh the advantages that we have discussed above.